ben0815/HTTPServer/README.md

 characters.
 If the URI is a directory ('/root/html/') then the server will try to serve 'index.html' in the given directory ('/root/html/index.html').
 If a resource is requested it will be served if it is a static text file or image in the following formats: .txt, .html, .jpg, .jpeg, .png, .ico, .gif.
+URIs including either '~' or '..' are not allowed to prevent access of files outside of the root directory.